-Depreciation is not charged in either the year of acquisition or in the year of disposal.
+Depreciation is not charged in the year of acquisition.

 Revaluation gains are also depreciated, with an amount equal to the difference between current value depreciation charged on assets and the depreciation that would have been chargeable based on their historical cost being transferred each year from the Revaluation Reserve to the Capital Adjustment Account.